signalcdn/16PF/README.md

    2. [personal_test.csv](link)

 ## Additional

 I had to manipulate the data to provide myself with some additional dataframes to perform analysis on.
    1. [Test Results](link)
    2. [Cluster Means](link)

-* Where did you get your data?
-If you downloaded a dataset (either public or private), describe where you downloaded it and include the command to load the dataset.
-* Did you build your own datset?
-If so, did you use an API or a web scraper?
-PRovide the relevant scripts in your repo.
-* For all types of datasets, provide a description of the size, complexity, and data types included in your dataset, as well as a schema of the tables if necessary.
-* If the question cannot be answered with the available data, why not?
-What data would you need to answer it better?

 # Cleaning
 The data initially was solely in the form of the survey responses and had not been additionally processed.
 Steps taken included